 Today I had to update a zillion licenses of commercial add-ons in different instances.
-As being a lazy consultant who likes to use a command line instead of the mouse I decided to check if I could use the UPM REST API to extract the information.
+As being a lazy consultant who likes to use a command line instead of a mouse, I decided to check if I could use the UPM REST API to extract the information.

 Ingredients for this recipe are a computer capable to run unix commands, curl (which is pretty standard on most unix distributions) and jq

-- 2. Execute the script.
-Note that you need to use an account with administration access
+2. Execute the script.
+Note that you need to use an account with administrator access.

 sh extractUserLicense.sh https://jira.acme.com francis mysecret

-Check out exalate http://www.exalate.com – Exalate is an advanced issue synchronisation solution which supports cross organisation issue tracking.
+Check out exalate – It’s an advanced issue synchronization solution that supports cross-organization issue tracking.

-It’s flexibility comes from the built in groovy scripting capability allowing to implement almost any type of integration.
+Its flexibility comes from the built-in groovy scripting capability, allowing it to implement almost any type of integration.

 We hope this script will simplify your use of the tool.
 If you need any support, please contact us.